mtnemeth/unideb-cloud-infra/console/LambdaS3FileProcessing.md

 - Enter a name for the function in the `Function name`, for example: `UniS3FileProcessLambda`.
 - For `Runtime`, select `Python 3.13`.
 - For `Architecture`, leave it on default `x86_64`.
+- Lambda Execution role.
+Under `Change default execution role`:
+  - If you don't have IAM permissions on the account:
+    - select `Use an existing role`
+    - select `UniRoles/UniLambdaRole`
+  - If you have IAM permissions on the account:
-- Under `Change default execution role`, select `Create a new role with basic Lambda permissions`.
+    - select `Create a new role with basic Lambda permissions`.
 - Leave `Additional Configurations` default.
 - Hit the `Create function` button.

-## Update Lambda permissions
+## Update Lambda execution role permissions

+This step is applicable only if you have IAM permissions on the account and created a new role in the previous step.
+(Selected `Create a new role with basic Lambda permissions`)

 The default Lambda permission created in the previous step allows the Lambda function to write to CloudWatch Logs.
 But we also want the function to read from and write to the bucket we just created.
 To achivee that,